khcrysalis/Feather/README.md

     Feather is a free on-device iOS application manager/installer, using certificates part of the Apple Developer Program.
 </p>

+> [!WARNING]
+> Local installation is not working currently due to revocation of the bundled ssl certificate used for the https server, there will be an update to fix this issue momentarily.

 ## Features

 - **Altstore repo support**. *Supporting Legacy and 2.0 repo structures*